pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 ## Validator and validator fullnode

-- **Both a validator node and a validator fullnode required:** For the Aptos mainnet, we require that you run a validator node and a validator fullnode.
+- **Both a validator node and a validator fullnode required:** For the Pont mainnet, we require that you run a validator node and a validator fullnode.
 We strongly recommend that you run the validator node and the validator fullnode on two separate and independent machines.
 Make sure that these machines are well-provisioned and isolated from each other.
 Guaranteeing the resource isolation between the validator and the validator fullnode will help ensure smooth deployment of these nodes.
 - **Public fullnode is optional:** We recommend that optionally you run a public fullnode also.
 However, a public fullnode is not required.
 If you run public fullnode also, then we strongly recommend that you run the public fullnode on a third machine that is separate and independent from either the validator or the validator fullnode machines.
 - **Cloud is preferred:** For best availability and stability, **we recommend that you deploy your nodes on the cloud**.
 :::tip Terraform support